moritzl97/SimpleMaze-group5/README.md

 - You win when you complete the challange of each room

 ## Tutorial
-Type the commands in the console
+Type commands in the console.
+This are the basic commands:
 - go room (Enter the specified room)
 - look around (Learn more what is in the room room)
 - ?
 (List all available commands.
 There can be different commands for each room.)